MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-azure-iot-hub.md

 author: ahartoon
 ms.author: anboisve
 ms.topic: how-to
-ms.date: 04/03/2024
+ms.date: 05/21/2024
 ---

 # Add Azure IoT Hub as source in Real-Time hub
-This article describes how to add an Azure IoT Hub as an event source in Fabric Real-Time hub.
+This article describes how to get events from an Azure IoT hub into Real-Time hub.

 [!INCLUDE [preview-note](./includes/preview-note.md)]